sampokuokkanen/internationalize/README.md

 ## Why Internationalize?

+Internationalize is a focused, lightweight gem that does one thing well: JSON column translations.
+No backend abstraction layers, no plugin systems, no extra memory overhead.

 Unlike Globalize or Mobility which use separate translation tables requiring JOINs, Internationalize stores translations inline using JSON columns.
 This means:

 - **No JOINs** - translations live in the same table
 - **No N+1 queries** - data is always loaded with the record
+- **No backend overhead** - direct JSON column access, no abstraction layers
+- **~50% less memory** - no per-instance backend objects or plugin chains
 - **Direct method dispatch** - no `method_missing` overhead
 - **Multi-database support** - works with SQLite, PostgreSQL, and MySQL
 - **Visible in schema.rb** - translated fields appear directly in your model's schema